- Chart

 Opportunities

-- Investor demand for income-generating assets.
+- Increased investor demand for diversified income-generating assets.

 Threats